rezendi/ykarma/README.md

 * Rewards should be auctionable as well as fixed-price.
 That's obviously much more complex to code, though, so it's not yet implemented.

-* Karma used for governance; people who want to bring forth a proposal to a community must spend X karma to do so, where X is dissuasive but not preventative, and then the entire community can spend karma as votes, with Z net votes in favor required to pass.
-Interesting but again, complex.
+* Karma used for governance / voting; people who want to bring forth a proposal to a community must spend X karma to do so, where X is dissuasive but not preventative, and then the entire community can spend karma as votes, with Z net votes in favor required to pass.
+Interesting, but again, complex.

-* I'd also like to implement some kind of "vouching" system wherein communities can agree on new members.
-For the alpha test, anyone who is sent karma by any community member becomes part of that community.
-One could also limit by domain, e.g.. only email addresses which end in @mydomain.com can be added.
+* I'd also like to implement a "vouching" system wherein communities can agree on new members, eg "5 existing members much vouch for you before you can become a member and start giving out karma yourself."
+One could also limit by domain, e.g. "only email addresses which end in @company.com can be added."
+For the alpha test, anyone who is sent karma becomes part of the "alpha test" community.

-* In a better world the web site would be less janky (the results of the interaction between React, Firebase, and the blockchain's relatively slow read times are ... suboptimal, he understated) and look-and-flow much less like it was designed by an engineer.
+* In a better world the web site would be less janky (the interactions between React, Firebase, and the blockchain's relatively slow read times make the site behavior and performance ... suboptimal) and would look-and-flow much less like it was designed by an engineer.

 ### Will there be an ICO?

 You're kidding, right?

-### Why is it called "YKarma"?

-Mostly because the domain contained the word "karma" and was available.

-### What happens next?
+### So what happens next?

 That's slightly unclear.
-Right now I just want to get the code into a stable and reliable state, and I _think_ it's ready for alpha testing, which means it probably isn't, but that's the chance that alpha testers take.
+Right now I just want to get the code into a stable and reliable state, and I _think_ it's ready for alpha testing.
+Which means it probably isn't, but that's the chance that alpha testers take.
 So, most immediately, I'm looking for volunteers to take part in that testing.